Drosera pygmaea

-Drosera pygmaea is a carnivorous, rosette-forming biennial or annual herb native to Australia and New Zealand.
+Drosera pygmaea is a carnivorous, rosette-forming biennial or annual species of herb native to Australia and New Zealand.
 The specific epithet, which translates as "dwarf" from Latin, is a reference to the very small size of this plant, which grows to between 8 and 18 mm in diameter.
 Small, pale flowers are produced at the ends of 1- to 3-inch stems.
 It is perhaps the most well-known of the pygmy sundews.
+Within New Zealand D. pygmaea is found in a wide range of habitats from coastal to subalpine, it requires open ground as it is easily outcompeted from taller species.